 Funding from the State of Arkansas remains problematic due to fact that the College remains under-funded relative to peer institutions.
 The need for additional state funding becomes even more critical as enrollment continues to flatten.
-For Fall 2015, NWACC is experiencing a 5.5% drop in enrollment over Fall 2014.
-NWACC has experienced single-digit declines since Fall 2012, and continues to implement cost-saving measures, including reducing staff.
+NWACC has experienced single-digit declines in enrollment since Fall 2012, but is making strides toward increasing headcounts.
+NWACC continues to implement cost-saving measures, including reducing staff.
 Revenues from the local property tax remain stable.